ivaantxo/Pokeemerald-Base-Hispana/docs/ai_flags.md

 This is different to `AI_FLAG_CHECK_BAD_MOVE` as it calculates how poor a move is and not whether it will fail or not.

-## `AI_FLAG_SETUP_FIRST_TURN`
+## `AI_FLAG_FORCE_SETUP_FIRST_TURN`
-AI will prioritize using setup moves on the first turn.
-These include stat buffs, field effects, status moves, etc.
+AI will prioritize using setup moves on the first turn at the expense of all else.
+These include stat buffs, field effects, status moves, etc. AI_FLAG_CHECK_VIABILITY will instead do this when the AI determines it makes sense.

 This is just a flat increase without any consideration of whether it makes sense to use the move or not.
 For better move choice quality for those moves, `AI_FLAG_CHECK_VIABILITY` should be used.